UPDATED: One person dead following latest Ogden Canyon crash

 The fatal collision came one day before a scheduled Utah Department of Transportation open house at the Ogden Valley branch of the Weber County Library to discuss potential safety measures that could be implemented on the canyon section of S.R.
 39.

 Some of the safety improvements being considered by UDOT include decreasing the speed limit through the canyon, restricting certain vehicles based on length and improving sight distances on the highway.
-The open house is schedule for 4-6 p.m.
+The open house is scheduled for 4-6 p.m.
 Thursday.

 Earlier this month, UDOT made improvements on the canyon road between mileposts 9 and 13.9, replacing outdated roadside barriers and installing a centerline rumble strip.
 Crews are slated to return next spring to apply a chip seal on the westbound lanes from milepost 9 to 9.9, according to the UHP project website.